Buying A Mold Free House

 - A house with a basement

-- If house that has one or more of the above attributes but has poor or inadequate drainage around it
+- If house that has one or more of the above attributes but has poor or inadequate drainage around it, it becomes a much worse situation.

 - Mold growing on the poorly painted house